 Bradley Shavit Artson: I’m happy to be here.
 Thanks for having me.

-David Hirsch: You and your wife, Alana have been married for 34 years.
-And now the proud parents of 25 year old twins, your daughter share up.
-And your son, Jacob, who was diagnosed with severe autism, let’s start with some background.
+David Hirsch: You and your wife, Elana, have been married for 34 years.
+And now the proud parents of 25 year old twins, your daughter Shira and your son, Jacob, who was diagnosed with severe autism.
+Let’s start with some background.

 Where did you grow up and tell me something about your family, including any siblings?